bekk/react-animation-workshop/README.md

 ## Exercise 4: Animate the scores

-The last exercise will be to add some animation to a feature that displays the scores of the players.
+In the last exercise you'll need to add some animation to a feature that displays the scores of the players.
 This will be an open exercise since it can be done in multiple ways, but first: Render the `<Score`> component in `<App>` (right after the menu, for instance).

 ```js
 <div className="MenuContainer">